 The Lightfoot team spent more than six weeks in Jackson laying the groundwork for the lawsuit.
 They met with witnesses and technical experts in order to prepare the strongest case possible, including a detailed damage model.
 When Lightfoot and Jackson filed the suit in June 2019, the claims were backed up with solid evidence and careful analysis.

 In particular, the suit challenged the structure of Jackson’s so-called energy performance contract with Siemens and whether a water meter and billing system could really bring about greater energy efficiency.
 Lightfoot and Jackson took the position that it was not possible and, as a result, the contract should be invalidated in part for failing to comply with statutory requirements.

-Lightfoot secured an $90 million settlement for Jackson.
-The amount not only recovered all of what the city paid Siemens, but Jackson also retained $25 million in improvements made to its wastewater treatment system under the contract.
+Lightfoot secured a significant settlement for Jackson, with net proceeds of $59,829,531.63 going to the city.
+Jackson also retained $25 million in improvements made to its wastewater treatment system under the contract.

-The fact that Siemens went from threatening its own claims to participating in settlement discussions and ultimately paying $90 million speaks to the strength of Lightfoot’s case, the firm’s deep experience and the value of its detailed preparation.
+The fact that Siemens went from threatening its own claims to participating in settlement discussions and ultimately paying a large settlement speaks to the strength of Lightfoot’s case, the firm’s deep experience and the value of its detailed preparation.
 All were leveraged on behalf of the client to secure a favorable result that set a meaningful precedent.